 Cornmarket Street, this area known as the Coal Quay has a history of street trading in Cork from the late 1800's, where much of Cork City citizen's purchased their goods.
 Cornmarket Street was home to St Peter's Market which opened as a food market in olden times, today it is a lively bar and restaurant, much of this area has since been newly developed for apartments and a shopping unit which branches out also onto Paul Street.
 Presently, Saturday morning on Cornmarket Street still proves to be a favourite with street traders in this area.
 Cornmarket Street or the Coal Quay as the name suggests this area was once a quay, before this area where the channel from the River Lee flows, was built over to the present day Cornmarket Street.

 Cork's Opera Lane is a fine example of a new shopping area blending in with the old historic buildings of Cork such as Crawford Art Gallery and the Queen Anne house on Emmet Place.
-Here in Opera Lane you will find a number of well know high street shops, such as H&M, Topshop, Gap, Topman, Next, River Island, Kuyichi, New Look, Tommy Hilfiger and more.
+Here in Opera Lane you will find a number of well know high street shops, such as H&M, Topshop, Gap, Topman, Next, River Island, Kuyichi, New Look, Tommy Hilfiger Apple Compu store and many more.

 Cork's English Market is a delight, the backbone of Cork's history since the 1700's, one of the oldest markets of its kind, supplying the people of Cork and its Visitors, a covered market area in Cork City.
-The English Market in Cork has a range of wonderful stalls for you to browse such as fresh meat, fish, poultry, fresh fruit and vegetables, many local cheese's, smoked salmon, olives, spices, confectionary and Cork's traditional Tripe and Drisheen stall, French soaps, Lavender, Flowers, Wool, Wine, Champagne and many more delights.
+The English Market in Cork has a range of wonderful stalls for you to browse such as fresh meat, fish, poultry, fresh fruit and vegetables, many local cheese's, smoked salmon, olives, spices, confectionery and Cork's traditional Tripe and Drisheen stall, French soaps, Lavender, Flowers, Wool, Wine, Champagne and many more delights.
 Having enjoyed browsing the many stalls in the English Market stop and enjoy a coffee and some people watching in one of the wonderful Café's, Coffee Docks in the English Market and enjoy some delectable chocolates at the same time!
 The English Market was visited by Queen Elizabeth II and Prince Philip on a great Summer's day in May of 2011, where she enjoyed a walk through the stalls of this old Irish market.
 The English Market can be accessed from either Princes Street, Patrick Street, Oliver Plunkett Street or the Grand Parade.